meganreich/meganreich.github.io/content/publication/ghouri-hydrogen-2024/index.md

 ---
-title: A hydrogen isoscape for tracing the migration of terrestrial herbivorous insects across the Afro-Palearctic range
+title: 'A hydrogen isoscape for tracing the migration of herbivorous lepidopterans across the Afro‐Palearctic range'
 authors:
 - Sana Ghouri
 - Megan S. Reich